Blackbaud-EricSlater/Luminate-CMS-Chrome-Background-Image-Fix/README.md

 To ease implementation across the various Luminate CMS client architectures, this script does not rely on any third-party libraries (e.x. jQuery).
 Also, all logic is wrapped in an immediately invoked function expression to protect the global scope.
-Further, the core logic is only invoked in Google Chrome and only on the initial page load so there is negligible performance impact.
+Further, the core logic is only invoked in Google Chrome and only when session synchronization between CMS and Luminate Online is performed so there is so there is negligible performance impact.

 ## Special Note